olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 bsub submit_hello.lsf
 ```

-If it succeeded you should see the following output in the mpi_hello output file:
+If it succeeded you should see the following output in the mpi_hello. output file:

 ```
 Hello from rank 3 of 4 total